amoghub/Field-Class/README.md

 There are two functions made in the Field class, which are Weight() and PathCost().

 The Weight() function has 4 parameters, each being an integer coordinate corresponding to a location within the Field object.
 The coordinates are read as (X1, Y1, X2, Y2), which makes a total of 2 pairs.
-The 2 pairs are then put into the

-If all 4 coordinates are connected, they form an imaginary box, or border, that is inside the Field object.
-The output of Weight() is the sum of all numbers that are within the border of the 4 inputted coordinates.
+The 2 pairs can be seen as the two corners of a 2D array within the Field object, and the result of the function is the sum of every element within the 2D array (See example for demonstration).

-### Example:
+### Weight Example:

 Let us make a Field object X, which has the values: